 Best time for hiking in Lithuania is from late spring until early autumn.
 Winters are generally cold with snow, although climate on the Curonian Split is slightly less harsh.
 There are hotels, hostels and B&B's and camp sites to be found in many places.

 - Iron Curtain Cycle Route Part 1: Barents Sea to the Polish/German Border (3500km) ENGLISH EDITION

-- English edition of a guide from Verlag Esterbauer to the first section of the Iron Curtain Cycle Route: a 3630km trail from the Barents Sea to the Polish/German Border, with detailed mapping showing the route and its variants and extensive information conveyed by symbols, indicating road surface, campsites and other accommodation, repair...
+- Iron Curtain Cycle Trail Part 1, a 3500-km long northern section from the Barents Sea to the Polish/German border, in an English language guide from Verlag Esterbauer with mapping highlighting the route and its variants and extensive information conveyed by symbols indicating road surface, campsites and other accommodation, repair workshops,...
 Read more